The Method 2 is to use the WrapperStartStopApp helper class.

 waitForStartMain System Property:

-For main methods that return in this way, the WrapperStartStopApp looks for
+For main methods that return in this way, the WrapperStartStopApp looks for the

 If it is set to TRUE, the WrapperStartStopApp will wait indefinitely for the main method to complete.